Cubeir/Vanilla-RTX-Tuner/README.md

 # Vanilla-RTX-App

-All-in-one Vanilla RTX app to tune various aspects of Vanilla RTX to your preferences, easily enable Minecraft's ray tracing, automatically update the ray tracing packages for latest updates of the game, and more...
+All-in-one Vanilla RTX app to tune various aspects of Vanilla RTX to your preferences, easily enable Minecraft's ray tracing, automatically update the ray tracing packages for latest versions of the game, and more...
+Ensuring ray tracing is accessible to newcomers, and frictionless for existing users — despite years of neglect from Mojang.

 <div align="center">